pimterry/server-components/README.md

 Full serious web-component compatible support is probably blocked on https://github.com/tmpvar/jsdom/issues/1030, and I expect JSDom performance will block using that for any serious use for quite a while.
 Domino perf is much better.

+IE 8 and earlier render unknown elements poorly, and will probably render the output of this badly.
+This is [solvable](https://blog.whatwg.org/supporting-new-elements-in-ie) in future (although it requires front-end JS), but isn't solved here quite yet.

 ## Usage

 ```javascript